Esri/arcgis-runtime-samples-android/kotlin/show-labels-on-layer/README.md

 ## How it works

-To show custom labels on a feature layer:

 1. Create a `ServiceFeatureTable` using a feature service URL.
 2. Create a `FeatureLayer` from the service feature table.
 3. Create a `TextSymbol` to use for displaying the label text.